mohamedsaid93/hangman91/README.md

 # License information
-No license, consider it as an open sourc.
+No license, consider it as an open source.
 It can be used anyone for any purpose, whether it's educational, personal or commercial use.
 However, whenever this game is used commercially, please give credit to AiCore the institution that developed the game.
+In fact, other developers are encouraged to contribute towards the improvement of this game.